raghavmecheri/viper/Proposal.md

 The following syntax shorthands make writing Viper simple and easy.

 ### Ternary operator
 Viper supports a JavaScript-like ternary operator for variable assignment.
-Unlike JavaScript, however, these operators can be chained together with the ```|``` symbol.
+Unlike JavaScript, however, these operators can be chained together with the ```|``` symbol (similar to what we see in OCaml's pattern matching)

 ```javascript
 int x = <boolean_exp> ? <output_if_true> : <output_if_false>